the French flag

 Summary: The Imaginary

 The Imaginary was published in 1940.
-Sartre proposes a phenomenology of the imagination, informed by his reading of Husserl, from whom he borrows his famous notion of the intentionality of consciousness.
-He studies the essential characteristics of the image, contrasting it with the concept and perception, and shows that imagination is a sign that reveals man's freedom.
+Sartre develops a phenomenology of the imagination, drawing on Husserl and borrowing the famous notion of intentionality of consciousness.
+He examines the essential characteristics of the image, contrasting it with concepts and perception, and shows that imagination is a manifestation of human freedom.

 Other works: Existentialism Is a Humanism Being and Nothingness